NexPlayer/Unity-SDK/basic/basic-playback.md

 ## NexPlayer™ API for basic playback

-Basic variables inherited from NexPlayerBehavior:
+Basic variables inherited from **NexPlayerBehaviour**:

 - **public string URL**

     URL to get the media from.

 - **public bool isLiveStream**

     Enable when the video to be opened is a live stream.
 Takes effect when Open() is called.This setting will make the **GetTotalTime()** function to retrieve the maximum seekable range of the current content.
 This setting only works on Android and Windows platforms.

 - **public bool autoPlay**

     When enabled the video will auto start playing.
 Otherwise the video will be initialized, but the playback will not start automatically, remaining paused.

 - **public bool loopPlay**

     When enabled the player will restart the playback from the beginning when it reaches the end of the video content.

 - **public bool mutePlay**

     When enabled the player will be muted.
 When disabled, the player will use volume.

 - **public float volume**

-Sets the volume of the player (0 - 1).
+    Sets the volume of the player, ranging from 0 to 1.

-Basic methods inherited from NexPlayerBehaviour:

-**protected virtual void InitControllers()**
+- **protected virtual void InitControllers()**

     Method called prior to the player creation.
 Use it to initialize all the controllers needed for the custom player.

-**protected virtual void SetPreInitConfiguration()**
+- **protected virtual void SetPreInitConfiguration()**

     Method called prior to the player creation.
-Use it to initialize all the variables needed for the basic playback settings such as URL, isLiveStream, autoplay, volume, etc...
+Use it to initialize all the variables needed for the basic playback settings such as URL, isLiveStream, autoplay, volume, etc.

 ```csharp
 protected override void SetPreInitConfiguration() {